 Anticipated sales of battery electric vehicles (BEVs) are projected to be large enough to lead the demand for lithium ion (Li-ion) batteries in the automotive world.
 Even though sales numbers of hybrid electric vehicles (HEVs) dwarf those of plug-in hybrid electric vehicles (PHEVs) and BEVs, a much larger battery capacity means that at least 60% of the Li-ion batteries made for automotive use will end up in a BEV over the next couple of years.
 That percentage will increase slowly until the end of this decade, after which stop-start vehicles will begin to influence the distribution.
 Maybe this move from Tesla will be an incentive for the established carmakers to put more effort into their BEV product range.

 Navigant Research expects that the overall market for vehicle Li-ion battery revenue will reach $26 billion by 2023, and that revenue could exceed that if newly emerging 48V micro hybrid technology delivers on its promise of fuel efficiency at a low-cost increment, and a significant number of original equipment manufacturers choose to implement it with Li-ion battery packs.
 In addition, the expected steady lowering of per-kilowatt-hour cost will encourage the market if manufacturers pass the savings on to customers.
 Full details of the automotive market for Li-ion batteries are covered in Navigant Research’s report, Electric Vehicle Batteries.

-Tags: Advanced Batteries, Clean Transportation, Electric Vehicles, Energy Storage, EV Batteries, Smart Transportation Program, Tesla Motors
+Tags: Advanced Batteries, Clean Transportation, Electric Vehicles, EV Batteries, Grid-Tied Energy Storage, Smart Transportation Program, Tesla Motors

 | No Comments »